-As new technology brings us new tools to make our lives easier, it also provides new devices to keep us safer in our homes.
-GFCI protected electrical receptacles and AFCI protection circuit breakers are small technological wonders.
-They are outlets and / or circuit breakers that contain some extra specialized and micro-miniaturized electrical circuits that can detect the specific, characteristic signs of household electrical current problems that are present when certain dangerous situations occur.
+They are electrical receptacles (what a layman would call an outlet) and / or electrical panel circuit breakers that contain some extra specialized and micro-miniaturized electrical circuits that can detect the specific, characteristic signs of household electrical current problems that are present when certain dangerous situations occur.
 When the detect such conditions, they automatically shut down the electricity, providing an extra layer of safety and, possibly saving a life in the process.
-Regular circuit breakers are designed to protect the house’s electrical system, not people!
+Regular circuit breakers are designed to protect the house’s electrical system from over heating and fire.
+They protect the wires, NOT the people!
 The amount of electricity that is needed to kill a human being is thousands of times less than the amount that will ‘trip’ a regular circuit breaker.
-Please read the explanations below and check out the web page links that re highlighted.
+We have some explanations below.

 Besides, having your older house retrofitted with GFCI protection is inexpensive and easy.
-Why would you not want to protect your family from electrocution?
+Why would you not want to protect your family from possible electrocution?
 GFCI protection can be installed with GFCI receptacles or with the whole circuit being equipped with GFCI Circuit breaker.

 You must ask yourself the question.
 How safe do you want your home to be?
 Are you willing to spend about $100.00 to add this protection?